TreMila/CMED4MHS/ESERG/instruction_tuning_stage/instruction_tuning_codes/README.md

 bash run_merge_peft_adapter.sh
 ```

-The merged model is saved in the `--output_dir` directory.
+The merged model is saved in the `--output` directory.